-When people talk about the healthcare system’s causal role in personal bankruptcies, it ranges from a government-is-the-answer 62% down to 4% in a New England Journal of Medicine article.
+When people talk about the healthcare system’s causal role in personal bankruptcies, it ranges from 62% down to 4% in a New England Journal of Medicine (NEJM) article.
 Why the range?
-Since bankruptcies are almost always multi-causal they have a lot to do with lost income, household balance sheet problems (too much debt), business risks, dental debt, overspending, medical bills, and others issues.
+Since bankruptcies are almost always multi-causal they have a lot to do with lost income, household balance sheet problems (too much debt), business risks, dental debt, overspending, medical bills, and other issues.

 What makes the NEJM study interesting is that “Instead of looking at bankruptcies to see how many involved medical bills, they started with the illness, and asked how much more likely people were to declare bankruptcy after they got sick.
 That’s a much better way to tease out causation than asking whether someone who just went through a financially ruinous divorce also owed his or her dermatologist thousands of dollars.”

-The other thing I had been wondering this week was what a medical bankruptcy plausibility comparable of Canada and the United States would look like.
+Let’s add another plausibility test and compare the personal bankruptcies of Canada and the United States.
 In 2016 Canada had 1.75 personal bankruptcies per 1,000 residents while the United States had 2.45.
 If medical costs are the leading reason for bankruptcy in the US, why do the US and Canada have similar personal bankruptcy rates?
 Many want us to be more like Canada.
 2.45 is still 40% higher than 1.75, but even when adjusted, assuming all the differences in US-Canada rates could be explained by medical issues, it would be at most, 25% of bankruptcies.